n1ckfg/alicenode/cards/plan.md

     https://gojs.net/latest/samples/customContextMenu.html
     https://gojs.net/latest/samples/linksToLinks.html
     https://gojs.net/latest/samples/localView.html
-    https://gojs.net/latest/samples/dataFlow.html <<this one might be of interest to graham as its similar to the blueprints' exec cords
+    https://gojs.net/latest/samples/dataFlow.html --- this one might be of interest to graham as its similar to the blueprints' exec cords

 3. serving the patcher from a node.js server to the browser.